LuigiBrosNin/UNI/Master first year/Complementi di basi di dati/Complementi di basi di dati.md

 - Exam info
 	Presentation like in the thesis of a paper in the drive "StudentCBD" folder Free choice, no overlap in [here](https://docs.google.com/spreadsheets/d/1I6Xh7wFj9ozuUzDAtw-zrQxuRfPVNgecjnh66mFq3P0/edit?gid=1690026125#gid=1690026125) (you need to compile the [form](https://docs.google.com/forms/d/e/1FAIpQLSduUzBrGG8hvDghXlcx9u4DR4pRu9NUEl9nH9nt1YVwWx4CjQ/viewform) to get in) (links for 2024/25)
+	CHANGE THE REFERENCES FROM THE TEMPLATE PLS
+	You'll get the slides in google slides through mail after compiling the form Presentation in 30m time, "expand the scopes of the paper"

 # Theory